Foreign relations of Israel: Serbia

 Diplomatic relations between Israel and Serbia's predecessor state, Yugoslavia, were severed for twenty-four years, from 1967 until 1991, when they were officially renewed, by which time Yugoslavia was in the process of disintegration.
 Diplomatic relations continued when, in April 1992, the two remaining Yugoslav republics, Serbia and Montenegro, formed the Federal Republic of Yugoslavia (renamed to Serbia and Montenegro in February 2003).
 On 3 June 2006, Montenegro and Serbia dissolved the union.

 Slovakia

 Both countries established diplomatic relations in 1993.
 Israel has an embassy in Bratislava, with its first resident ambassador in Slovakia being Yael Rubinstein.
 Slovakia has an embassy in Tel Aviv.
-In May 2008, Slovakian Prime Minister Robert Fico called Ehud Olmert and Shimon Peres for the strengthening of diplomatic relations between Israel and Slovakia.
+In May 2008, Slovak Prime Minister Robert Fico called Ehud Olmert and Shimon Peres for the strengthening of diplomatic relations between Israel and Slovakia.
 An Israel – Slovakia Chamber of Commerce and Industry also exists to facilitate further economic and business cooperation between the two countries.